 Cambridge Pre-UCambridge Pre-U

 D3,D3,M2-D3,M2,M2 in Principal Subjects including at least one with a substantial science or mathematics component from Mathematics, Biology, Physics, Chemistry, or Economics.
-GCSE Mathematics plus a science (both at a minimum grade B) are required.
+GCSE Mathematics plus a science (both at a minimum grade B or 6) are required.

 Extended Project QualificationExtended Project Qualification